-One of the biggest reasons many members quit after the first few days is because they don’t know what to do once they join.
-It is normal to have doubts and they will have many.
+One of the biggest reasons many members quit after the first few days is that they don’t know what to do once they join.
+It is normal to have doubts, and they will have many.
 Be there for them.
 Have a dedicated team answering their questions.
 Let them know how they can reach you by providing them with the correct contact details.
 And respond to them promptly.

 A rude customer service team is a one-way ticket to send the members out.
 Let them know you care.
 Give them a feedback form.
 Ask them questions.
 If their feedback is good, acknowledge them.
 Thank them and do the necessary changes to address the issue if there are any.
-This will definitely make a huge difference.
+This will make a huge difference.